 There is no doubt that for many marketers, their personalization strategies need a refresh.
 Traditional personalization alone can lead you to build up customer profiles that are outdated and tend to look a bit like my “Ad interests” list on Facebook.

 And as people gain more control of their data, they are more likely to say “no” to cookies when they don’t think they’re getting anything in return.
 Or, at least when they think they’re just going to get spammed with irrelevant adverts.

-Your customers want value in return for sharing their data.
-And that's where real-time personalization can truly shine — by helping you deliver the right offers and messages at the optimum time.
+Your ecommerce customers want value in return for sharing their data.
+And that's where real-time personalization can truly shine — by helping you optimize the delivery of the right offers and messages at the optimum time.

 Of course, utilizing both approaches is the ideal strategy.
 Not only to understand what each customer needs in any given moment, but also to understand how they got there.

 Real-time personalization is quickly gaining traction and is certainly more than just the latest buzzword.
 Learn more about Sitecore Personalize today.